rohithr0360/BlueWatch-AI/README.md

-# BlueWatch.ai: Towards a future where our waters aren't choking on plastic
+# BlueWatch.ai: Towards A Future Where Our Waters Aren't Choking On Plastic

 ## Introduction